pcd15/Stock-Market-Analysis/README.md

 ### To View Website:
 1. Clone the repository using the SSH link.
-2. Open in RStudio by creating a new project and pasting the copied link.
+2. Paste the link in RStudio.
 3. Navigate to the docs folder, click on index.html, and select "View in Web Browser."

 ### Disclosure: